Working at CFN

-For those Users whose data accumulation grows to be substantive, the CFN currently offers to Users access to approximately 250 PB of temporary data storage onsite.
-Those Users are encouraged to consider cloud-based Data Management services, such as Globus Online, to facilitate data management and retrieval.
+- For Users collecting substantive amounts of data, the CFN has access to approximately 500 PB of temporary storage onsite at the RHIC/ATLAS Computing Facility.
+Users with this level of storage needs are encouraged to consider cloud-based data management services, such as Globus Online, for data retrieval and transfer.

 - The CFN is working to establish a cloud-based data management offering, which will unify and facilitate data transfer for Users of all CFN facilities.

 - Users of the CFN Computational Cluster gain access to their data content through remote login via the secure BNL Virtual Private Network (VPN).
 This allows Users to generate and manage their data remotely for the duration of their User project.